What is lifting equipment? An A-Z overview for warehouses and factories.

 Evaluate working frequency and duty cycles

-Not all equipment is designed for continuous operation.
-Therefore, you need to clarify aspects such as:
+Not all equipment is designed to operate continuously.
+You must clarify aspects such as:

-For low frequency, basic lifting equipment may suffice.
-But for continuously operating lines, prioritise equipment with high-duty cycles, good heat dissipation, and superior durability.
+For low frequencies, basic lifting equipment works fine.
+But for continuous production lines, prioritise equipment with high duty cycles, excellent heat dissipation, and superior durability.

 Determine the working environment and space